noc-lab/Predictive-models-of-DMR-in-CML-patients/README.md

 ## Citation

-If you use the module, please cite this paper: TBD
+If you use the modules, please cite this paper: TBD

 ## Contact information